 - 4. Field Hour Time Reports: Students must document their field placement contact hours using the Monthly Time Report submitted through Tevera.
 Time Reports are due on the 5th of the month for the previous month. - 5.
 Monthly Field Activities and Reflection Log: Students will submit a monthly Field Activities and Reflection log in Tevera.
 This assignment is due on the 5th of the month for the previous month (just like the monthly time report). - 6.
-Assessment: There will be a formal, written Mid-term Assessment that will be due at the end of the Fall semester, and a Final Assessment due at the end of placement.
+Assessment: There will be a formal, written Mid-term Assessment that will be due at the end of the Fall semester, and a Final Assessment due at the end of the placement.
+Part Time students will complete their Final Assessment at the conclusion of their field experience (typically Summer semester).
 The Student and the Field Instructor each complete a separate assessment to determine the course grade.
-The same Specialized Field Assessment, viewable on the SSW Field Forms webpage, is used for both mid-term and final assessment by both Students and Field Instructors.
+The same Specialized Field Assessment, located on the SSW Field Forms webpage, is used for both mid-term and final assessment by both Students and Field Instructors.
 The field instructor is asked to utilize ongoing and regular feedback throughout the placement experience.
 It is essential that the mid-term assessment be honest and objective with sufficient detail to provide the student with an understanding of his/her strengths and weaknesses.
 The Final Assessment is to be completed in the same manner by the due date and submitted to the Faculty Field Liaison through Tevera.
 Assessment forms submitted without all of the required signatures, or past the deadline may result in a failing grade, thus delaying the student's forward progress, and/or graduation.

-Additionally, four module quizzes will be given in the fall semester.
+Additionally, four module quizzes will be given in the spring semester.

 - 7. Assignments: Various assignments, which may include discussions, VoiceThreads, journals, reflective learning exercises, critical incident reports, etc., will be assigned throughout the course and must be submitted electronically through eCampus and Tevera, as required by the instructor. - 8.
 Grades: The field placement is graded with a Pass (P) or a Fail (F).
 When registering, students should register for a Grade, which will be the P or F. The foundation of the course grade is based on the learning contract agreed upon by the student, field instructor, and faculty liaison.
 It is determined by the level of performance of the student on the contracted assignments and competency expectations detailed in this syllabus.
 Field instructors rate the student's performance and the faculty liaison utilizes this assessment in assigning the final grade.
-Additionally, student must earn a minimum of 80% of the course points and 175 hours of field must be completed by the end of the fall semester, with the remaining of the 335 hours completed in the spring and summer semester.
+Additionally, all online assignments must receive a grade of 80% or better to be considered passing.
+A minimum of 175 hours of field must be completed by the end of the fall semester, a minimum of 350 hours completed by the end of spring semester, and a minimum of 510 hours completed by the end of summer semester.
 See individual assignment descriptions and rubrics for details.